 - Aqueous crystalline penicillin G 18-24 million units administered as 3-4 million units IV every 4 hours or continuous infusion, for 10-14 days

 - Penicillin allergic: ceftriaxone has been used by some clinicians.
-See the 2006 the CDC treatment guidelines (page 28)
+See CDC treatment guidelines.

 - Offer HIV testing.

 - HIV infected patients

 - Treatment regimen may be the same as for non-HIV infected patients, however, some specialists recommend benzathine penicillin (BICILLIN L-A) 2.4 million units IM every week for 3 weeks for early syphilis.
 Consult your medical director.

 - Pregnant women with penicillin allergies:

 - See CDC treatment guidelines regarding treatment and follow-up, including follow-up for the newborn.
 No proven alternatives exist for pregnant women with a history of allergy.
 Patient should be desensitized and treated with the penicillin regiment appropriate to the stage of syphilis.

 - Primary and secondary syphilis, examine clinically 6 months and 12 months after treatment (3, 6, 9, 12, and 24 months for those HIV infected) and serologically.

 - Latent syphilis, examine serologically 6, 12, and 24 months after treatment (6, 12, 18, and 24 months for those HIV infected).

 - Tertiary syphilis should be managed in consultation with infectious disease specialist.
 See CDC treatment guidelines